JamesSao/Saos_Password_Manager/README.md

 • CREDITS:

-This project was programmed in Python 3.11 by James Saoumi.
+This project was programmed in Python 3.11.

 Thanks to: